filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should only be enabled when running Chromium on QT-based platform.

+### qt6
+Requires `qt5` flag to be enabled.
+Only works if the `headless` flag is disabled.
+Pass the `use_qt6=true` option to the `gn gen` command.
+Enable support for QT 6 based toolkid for Chromium to enable better integration with the latest KDE & Plasma 6 desktop environment.
+Allow switching between QT toolkit versions by passing `--qt-version` flag at runtime.

+This flag should only be enabled if the system using QT 6 based desktop environment.

 ### screencast
 Requires `wayland` flag to be enabled.
 Pass the `rtc_use_pipewire=true` option to the `gn gen` command.
 Use the PipeWire server to enable screen and audio capture in Chromium to allow screencast functionality on Wayland.